Last update: October 9th, 2018.

 A good custom website could easily cost $2000 (on the low end).
-Making changes or ongoing updates could still require a freelance designer or developer to help you continually update your site (additional $$$).
+Making changes could still require a freelance designer and developer to help you continually update your site (additional $$$).

-Not to mention, you can easily login yourself and change copy, upload images, or add new pages within seconds (and without calling for tech support).
+Not to mention, you can easily login yourself and change copy, upload images, or add new pages within seconds (all without calling for tech support).

 Website builders for Who?

 Website builders are the perfect solution for individuals or small businesses with low budgets.
 Just to name few of them:

 Here’s What I Did To Uncover Website Builders:

 Unlike many other blogs you might read on this same topic, I really spent some money and signed up with each one – so you’ll be able to see the “test sites” I made.

 My goal is to provide a review, by actually going through each product in detail, to help you make the best decision.

 1. I signed up with the top 10 website builders (I paid for them).

 I searched on Google until I had a list of 10 most popular website builders on the market.